Adele Is Finally Bringing The Asymmetrical Bob Back

 Advertisement

 A few months ago, the 29-year-old's hair had reached about an inch below her shoulders — the quintessential lob if we ever did see one.
 Fast forward to this December and it looks as if Adele was ready for a hairstyle refresh.
-But that's not all; it appears she also wanted a subtle color change — a much warmer hue than her typical strawberry blond.
-(Cherin Choi, an L.A.-based colorist who does not work with Adele, once categorized this color trend as a "light, golden toffee blond.")
+But that's not all; it appears she also wanted a subtle colour change — a much warmer hue than her typical strawberry blond.
+(Cherin Choi, an L.A.-based colourist who does not work with Adele, once categorised this colour trend as a "light, golden toffee blond.")
 The subtle change is the perfect example of a winter hair revamp that's not only instantly flattering, but also makes a big difference with little effort.

 Do we smell a hygge revival on the horizon?
 All we need now is 25 on vinyl, a cup of hot chocolate, and a cozy throw to keep us warm.